mjvakili/gambly/text/referee_report.md

 We agree with the referee comment.
 Since we use a simulation with a finite box as our model, the model uncertainties need to be included in the covariance matrix.
 In the revised manuscript, the total convariance matrix used in the likelihood is given by adding the estimate of the covariance matrix from the measurements to the estimate of the covariance matrix from the predictions.
+In order to address this comment, we have made substantial changes to Section 3.
-In particulr, we use the approach described in Zheng&Guo 2016 and Gue etal 2016 to estimate the model covariance matrix.
+In particular, we use the approach described in Zheng & Guo 2016 and Gue et al 2016 to estimate the model covariance matrix.
 Assuming that the 2PCF covariance matrix is inversely proportional to the comoving volume, we define an effective model covariance matrix given by equation 13 which is added to the jackknife covariance matrix of the measurements to obtain the total covariance matrix (equation 14).